 Market orders, limit orders, stop orders etc. – these are all order types you ought to be familiar with for stock exchange trading.

-If you are looking to trade on the stock exchange (for instance via online trading platforms or advisors), the first thing you should do is familiarize yourself with the basics.
+If you are looking to trade on the stock exchange (for instance via online trading platforms), the first thing you should do is familiarize yourself with the basics.
 This also covers order types that are supported by the stock exchange.
 They are the cornerstones of buying and selling securities.
 What order types can you choose from, and which one makes the most sense?
 You will find the answers to these questions here.

 At best orders: buying and selling securities as quickly as possible